mnstri/Embodied-Interaction/code/kinect/README.md

 #### ofxOpenNI

 An openFrameworks addon that uses the OpenNI user and skeleton tracking.
+Difficult to find a working version for the latest version of openFrameworks.

 ### TouchDesigner

+Supports receiving all the different image formats from the Kinect V1 and V2 sensors.
+Built-in support for Skeleton tracking.
+Windows only for the Kinect TOPs and CHOPs.

 ### Quartz Composer

+Supports receiving all the different image formats from Kinect V1 using a plugin.

 ### Vuo